hyounesy/ALEA/README.md

 ALEA consists of the following four modules for which the processes, the input and output files and their formats are shown in Figure 1.

 ###Genotype phasing
 For human samples, genotypes are typically called from whole genome-sequencing (WGS) short reads accompanying the epigenomic dataset under AS study.
-SHAPEIT2 is then employed to phase genotypes in using the publicly available reference panel of haplotypes, provided by the 1000 Genomes project  (Appendix-A explains the details of running SHAPEIT2 using reference panel of haplotypes).
+SHAPEIT2 is then employed to phase genotypes in using the publicly available reference panel of haplotypes, provided by the 1000 Genomes project  ([Using SHAPEIT2](#using-shapeit2-for-genotype-phasing) explains the details of running SHAPEIT2 using reference panel of haplotypes).
 We then use the output of SHAPEIT2, i.e. phased haplotypes (.haps), together with the original unphased variant file (VCF) to create a phased variant file with two haplotypes containing homozygous and phased heterozygous SNPs and Indels (pipeline figure a).

 For mouse datasets, ALEA accepts epigenomic marks from F1 hybrid offspring whose parents are among the 17 inbred strains available from the Mouse Genome Project.
 Therefore, the phased variant file is already available and we do not need the phasing step.
 The phased SNPs and Indels files are downloaded and placed under ```<alea>/test-data/mouse``` using the ```<alea>download_mouse_data.sh``` script.